Capacity: 4,065 (Seated 518)

 Leave the M42 at Junction 10 and take the A5 towards Tamworth.
 Follow the A5 bypass into the town and take the turn for the town centre.
 Follow the signs towards the Snow Dome and Glascote/Amington.
 After passing the Snow Dome on your left, you should see the ground on your right.
 There is a fair sized car park at the ground, which costs £2 for cars, £5 minibuses and £10 for coaches. otherwise street parking.

-The station is a 10-15 minute walk away from the ground.
 Exit the station and walk down the station approach to the traffic island in front of it.
-Turn left along the dual carriageway and continue to follow it, bearing around to the left at the next roundabout, which takes you past a garage.
-The floodlights and the red exterior of the ground can be seen in the distance in front of you.
+Turn left along Saxon Drive and continue to follow it, bearing round to the left at the next roundabout, which takes you over the river.
+Turn left into Amington Road, cross the road and cross over the grassed area.
+Cross Glascote Road close to the railway viaduct.
+Go straight on into Kettlebrook Road and the ground is on the right.

 Find train times, prices and book tickets with trainline.
 Booking tickets in advance will normally save you money!